-Mediation is a simple, inexpensive form of alternate dispute resolution opposed to more formal options available, eg litigation or arbitration.
+Mediation is a simple, inexpensive form of alternate dispute resolution as opposed to more formal options available, eg litigation or arbitration.

 Mediation is a dispute resolving process available to disputants possessing a genuine desire to mediate, expecting to achieve mutually satisfying dispute solutions by participating in a settlement process guided by trained mediators.

 Mediation is not therapy.
 Although a person with counselling credentials, such as a social worker or psychologist, may also work as a mediator, mediation does not substitute for therapy.

 The object of mediation is to assist disputing parties focus on a mutual problem, talk about it, discuss possible solutions, and, if they choose, agree upon a solution.

 Therapy may assist disputants gain emotional distance and make them better able to handle conflict, but that’s a different process.